raspberrypi/documentation/configuration/raspi-config.md

 <a name="overclock"></a>
 ### Overclock

-It is possible to overclock your Raspberry Pi's CPU.
-The default is 700MHz but it can be set up to 1000MHz.
+On some models it is possible to overclock your Raspberry Pi's CPU using this tool.
 The overclocking you can achieve will vary; overclocking too high may result in instability.
 Selecting this option shows the following warning:

 **Be aware that overclocking may reduce the lifetime of your Raspberry Pi.** If overclocking at a certain level causes system instability, try a more modest overclock.
 Hold down the Shift key during boot to temporarily disable overclocking.